-This is a cone 10 insight-live.com/glossary/47">glossy glaze.
-It has the chemistry that suggests it should be crystal clear and smooth.
+This is a cone 10 glossy glaze.
+It has the insight-live.com/glossary/118">chemistry that suggests it should be crystal clear and smooth.
 But there are multiple issues with the materials supplying that chemistry: Strontium carbonate, talc and calcium carbonate.
-They produce gases as they decompose, if that gas needs to come out at the wrong time it turns the glaze into a Swiss cheeze of micro-bubbles.
+Each has a significant LOI and produces gases decomposition.
+When the gases need to come out at the wrong time it turns the glaze into a Swiss cheeze of micro-bubbles.
 A study to isolate which of these three materials is the problem might make it possible to adjust the firing to accommodate it.
 But probably not.
-The most obvious solution is to just use non-gassing sources of MgO, SrO and CaO (which will require some calculation).
+The most obvious solution is to just use non-gassing sources MgO, SrO, CaO and BaO (which will require some calculation).
 There is a good reason to do this: The glaze contains some boron frit, that is likely kick-starting melting much earlier than a standard raw-material-only cone 10 glaze.
 That fluid melt may not only be trapping gases from the body but creating a perfect environment to trap all the bubbles coming out of those carbonates and talc.
-The Aero chocolate bar of glazes!
+All of this being said, a drop and hold firing schedule could also smooth it out a lot.

 Pages that reference this post in the Digitalfire Reference Library:

-Strontium Carbonate, Talc, Calcium Carbonate, Orange Peel Surface, LOI, Transparent Glazes, Glaze Blisters
+Strontium Carbonate, Talc, Calcium Carbonate, Orange Peel Surface, LOI, Glaze Blisters

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.